javascript-tutorial/en.javascript.info/1-js/01-getting-started/3-code-editors/article.md

 - [Visual Studio Code](https://code.visualstudio.com/) (cross-platform, free).
 - [WebStorm](https://www.jetbrains.com/webstorm/) (cross-platform, paid).

-For Windows-only, there's also "Visual Studio", not to be confused with "Visual Studio Code".
+For Windows and Mac, there's also "Visual Studio" (not to be confused with "Visual Studio Code").
 "Visual Studio" is a paid and mighty editor well-suited for the .NET platform.
 It's also good for JavaScript.
 The free version is [Visual Studio Community](https://www.visualstudio.com/vs/community/).

 ## Lightweight editors